stephencweiss/nanowrimo2020/src/chapters/chapter1.md

-**Chapter Summary**

-John Sr. disappears.
-Brothers come to town when Amy calls.
-Find the house a mess, but no sign of a crime, so cops won't investigate.

-father's disappearance was sudden and caught the children off guard - the brothers fly into town all and descend on their childhood home.
-Amy's already there looking through the mess that is their father's house. it's the first time they've seen one another in several years. she tells them what she knows - that dad's disappeared, the police won't investigate.

 # Chapter 1

-The house looked just like John remembered it, though perhaps a little more worn.
-The tire he and Patrick had hung from the branch of the maple when they were kids, when they were still best friends, was swinging gently in the breeze.
+The house looked just like he remembered it, though perhaps a little more worn.
+Even the tire swing was exactly where he'd left it, swinging gently in the autumn breeze.
+The leaves on the maple, the same one he and Patrick had hung that swing from when they were kids, when they were still best friends, had turned a brilliant red.
 How long had it been since he'd been home - or spoken to Patrick for that matter?
 Ten years at least.
 Probably more.

-John parked in the driveway, grabbed his overnight bag from the backseat - he'd assured Alexa that the trip would only be a day or two and when he got back they could talk through everything - and got out of the car.
+He parked the rental car in the driveway, grabbed his overnight bag from the backseat and got out.
+With any luck, this would be a short trip.
+Really, it needed to be.
+He'd assured Alexa that he'd be back in a day or two - there had to be a explanation and Amy was probably overreacting, after all, he'd reasoned, if there was actually a problem, the police would be involved - and when he got home they would talk through everything.

-Amy must have heard the tires spinning on the loose gravel because when John looked up she was standing in the doorway.
+Amy must have heard the tires spinning on the loose gravel because when he looked up she was standing in the doorway.
 Under different circumstances she would have smiled.
-John failed to suppress his own smile which crept into the corners of his lips and inched them upwards as he neared the door.
-Hers was the first friendly face he'd seen in what seemed like weeks.
-He pulled the door open, dropped his duffel on the threshold and enveloped her slight frame in his massive arms, "How you doing, kid?"
+Meanwhile, his failure to suppress a smile despite the circumstances only served as further evidence that she'd always been the most disciplined sibling.
+He couldn't help it.
+Hers was the first friendly face he'd seen in weeks.
+His shoulders, which he hadn't noticed he'd been clenching, relaxed at the sight of her.
+He dropped the duffel on the threshold and pulled her close, enveloping her slight frame in his massive arms, "How you doing, kid?"

-Her body responded reflexively by sagging.
-Safe and secure in her big brother's arms, it rebelled by relaxing, something she'd not allowed herself since she'd first called the police to report their father was missing.
+She'd refused to let herself relax since she first called the police to report that their father was missing.
+In her brother's arms, however, her body no longer seemed to listen and she let out a small sigh, "It's so good to see you J.J.
+Thank you for coming."

+"Of course.
+Let's get out of the cold and you can catch me up on what's going on."

 # Chapter 2